 LoL or League of Legends is the most famous MOBA game in the world, being played by over 80 million people.
 It was launched in 2009 and quickly became a massive hit.
 One of the reasons why the esports industry and esports betting have grown so fast has to do with the rapid growth of this one game.

 In LoL there are 13 official leagues in addition to other big tournaments such as Mid-Season Invitational and the League of Legends World Championship (or Worlds).
 The most important leagues in LoL are LEC (Europe), LCS (North America), LCK (South Korea), and LPL (China).
 If you follow these leagues and understand the game, you will no doubt, achieve a high level of understanding regarding the teams.
-Armed with that knowledge, you can then have a lot of fun and succeed at esports betting.
+Armed with that knowledge, you can then have a lot of fun and succeed at esports gambling.

 Dota 2 Betting

 Dota 2 is another important MOBA game with a player base of around 8.5 million.
 Each season, Dota 2 offers a professional circuit that you can bet on, called the Dota Pro Circuit, which contains ten important events and qualifiers for each of them.
 Every team must qualify for every event, so the number of esports betting opportunities offered by the qualifiers alone is huge.
 As for the tournaments themselves, they usually last either four or nine days, depending on their type.
 Minors have $300,000 prize pools and just eight teams, so they last less.
 Majors have $1 million prize pools and 16 teams.
 Both of these types of events provide numerous esports betting opportunities.